the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.5.0.1] 2024-06-03 =

+* Fix - Ensure REST API notice only checks on Events admin pages and once every 48 hours regardless of transients rules.
+[TECTRIA-49]

 = [6.5.0] 2024-05-14 =

 * Version - The Events Calendar 6.5.0 is only compatible with Event Tickets 5.10.0 and higher